INFORMATION FOR NEW STUDENTS TO NEW ZEALAND

 Call 0170 to connect to an international operator.
 It will cost $9.00 to make a collect call via the international operator.

 Auckland City has a comprehensive bus system.
 Weekly fares range from approximately $11 to $30.
-Special discounted passes can be purchased at a bus terminal.
-Your student card will allow you to receive discounts on bus fares providing you have a current sticker attached to your student card (ask at reception for a MAXX discount sticker).
+Special discounted passes can be purchased online or at AT customer service centres.
+Your student card will allow you to receive discounts on public transport fares if you have a current sticker attached to your student card (ask at reception for an AT HOP discount sticker).

 Some students prefer to buy their own car.
 A second-hand car costs approximately $2,000 upwards, a new car costs $20,000.
 Think carefully before buying a car.
-Unfortunately, some international students have had problems with driving or owning cars and some of them have been serious.
 We recommend that you buy a vehicle from a licensed car dealer.
 If you purchase a car from an individual, it is advised to phone AUTOCHECK on 0800 658 934 to make sure the car is legal.
-If you purchase a car it is important to buy car insurance to protect you against theft and damage to your or another person’s vehicle.
+If you purchase a car, it is important to buy car insurance to protect you against theft and damage to your or another person’s vehicle.